Arthur, malédiction: Production

 Principal photography began in secret in the summer 2020 in Normandy, where the original films were filmed and using the same house, between the first and second lockdown during the COVID-19 pandemic.
 It lasted 33 days.

+Filming took place in the Orne department, at the Château des Laitiers, owned by Luc Besson, where Arthur and the Minimoys and The Messenger: The Story of Joan of Arc were also filmed.

 Release

 Theatrical

 Arthur, malédiction was released in France on 29 June 2022 by Apollo Films.

 Home media

 Arthur, malédiction was released in France on DVD, and digitally on 7 December 2022 by EuropaCorp, with distribution handled by ESC Distribution.
 A Blu-ray edition was planned but was canceled without explanation.

 Reception

 In France, the film obtained an average score of 1.8 out of 5 on the Allociné site, which lists five press titles.

 Few press outlets have reviewed the film, which reflects the lack of enthusiasm and interest for this installment of the series.
 Despite this, Le Parisien gave a positive review, stating that it "takes its time to raise the tension and does not overbid, but the result is entertaining and effective."
 Les Inrockuptibles gave the film a negative review, but equivocates that "even if it looks like a desperate headlong rush that will probably mark a milestone, Arthur Malédiction has at least in itself a certain audacity, and can, in spite of all forms of good taste, call itself unprecedented without a quivering chin." Écran Large and Télérama were both derisive, with Écran Large saying it's "the absolute renunciation of everything that founded [Luc Besson's] cinema, and Télérama saying "What ensues is a killing game as imaginative as a credit card receipt, suffered by young unknown actors (including Thalia Besson, the producer's daughter) who probably did not deserve this."